Dipeshagrwal/snapdeal-web-scraper/README.md

 ## Project Overview

-This project is a Python-based web scraping application developed to extract and analyze men's sports shoes data from Snapdeal.
+This project is a Python-based web scraping and data analysis application that extracts men's sports shoes data from Snapdeal.

-The scraper collects product information including:
+The scraper collects product information such as:

 * Product Name
 * Brand